EtienneAb3d/ChatMate/README.md

 # ChatMate
-Java application to automate ChatGPT queries on a set of files
+Java application to automate ChatGPT queries on a set of files.

 # Example: create de subtitle SRT translator to Chinese